Skip to main content

 What is helping?

-In December 2023, CELCIS was commissioned by the Scottish Government to examine current delivery models and configurations in Scotland and internationally, to better understand how services can best support children, young people and their families.
-That research included reflections on the role of leadership in Scotland in driving the necessary collaboration and approaches.
+• In December 2023, CELCIS was commissioned by the Scottish Government to examine current delivery models and configurations in Scotland and internationally, to better understand how services can best support children, young people and their families.
+Their research included reflections on the role of leadership in Scotland in driving the necessary collaboration and approaches.
 It highlighted that effective leadership at both national and local levels is crucial for aligning policies, challenging hierarchies, creating seamless service pathways, pooling resources, and establishing a learning culture.
-Leaders must also provide opportunities for multi-agency training and forums to enhance understanding among practitioners.

 The Whole Family Wellbeing Fund is hosting meetings (called ‘campfires’) for the Learning into Action (LiA) Network.
 This group brings together individuals from across the sectors who are leading on “transforming outcomes for children and families”, with the purpose of enabling progress.